 On this page

-As young mums we’ve all heard that young babies should not be given cows milk until they are at least 12 months old.
+As a young mum you may be wondering can babies have yogurt, or even at what age can my baby have yogurt?
+The issues around giving dairy to your baby are confusing.
+We’ve all heard that young babies should not be given cows milk until they are at least 12 months old.
 This is because babies cannot digest cow’s milk as easily as they can digest breast milk or formula.
 In addition, your baby will be getting all the nutrients they need from breast milk or formula until they are 6 months old.
-But have you also heard that yogurt is good first food for your baby?
+But have you also heard that yogurt for babies is an excellent first food for your baby?

-In this article we will try to cover and answer your questions about ‘when can babies have yogurt?‘.
+In this article we will cover and answer your questions about when can babies have yogurt?